jeanslack/Videomass/features.md

 - Data streams information interface with details section
 - Preview of exported media
 - Video conversion
 - Audio conversion
+- Save jpg images from a video sequence
 - Audio peak level analysis with normalization process
 - Grabbing audio streams from video with multilingual selection
-- Batch processors
+- Convert multiple file at once
 - Log management
 - ..and more